-ADVISOR: Crystal Sims
+ADVISOR: Crystal Sims csims@cccua.edu

 PROGRAM INFORMATION: This degree is designed for those who wish to apply for and transfer into a computer science or cybersecurity program at a four-year university.
 Students may have the opportunity to earn industry credentials, such as ISC2-CC, A+, Network+, and Security+.
 Students who do not wish to transfer may be prepared to enter the workforce at an entry level position.
-Students on the Computer Science track may earn the CP: Cybersecurity Fundamentals I as a stackable credential.
-Students on the Cybersecurity track may earn CPs: Cybersecurity Fundamentals I and II and TC: Cybersecurity Fundamentals as stackable credentials.
+Students on the Computer Science track may earn the CP: Computer Programming as a stackable credential.
+Students on the Cybersecurity track may earn CP: Computer Programming and TC: Cybersecurity as stackable credentials.

-- Arkansas Tech University for Bachelor of Science in Computer Science - Arkansas Tech University for Bachelor of Science in Cybersecurity - Southern Arkansas University for Bachelor of Science in Computer Science - University of Arkansas at Fayetteville for Bachelor of Science in Computer Science - .
-University of Arkansas at Little Rock for Bachelor of Science in Computer Science - University of Arkansas at Little Rock for Bachelor of Science in Cybersecurity
+- Arkansas Tech University for Bachelor of Science in Computer Science - · Arkansas Tech University for Bachelor of Science in Cybersecurity - Southern Arkansas University for Bachelor of Science in Computer Science - University of Arkansas at Fayetteville for Bachelor of Science in Computer Science - University of Arkansas at Little Rock for Bachelor of Science in Computer Science - University of Arkansas at Little Rock for Bachelor of Science in Cybersecurity - University of Arkansas: Grantham-Bachelor of Science Information Systems